-In a crowded job market, your resume needs to be head and shoulders above all others if you have a chance of landing your dream.
-So, while it may not be a requirement in most job markets, more and more people are choosing to include video introductions of themselves as part of their resume.
-The engaging nature of video guarantees that you will leave a lasting impression in your prospective employer, thereby increasing the chances that you will get at least a call back if not the job.
+Nowadays, more and more people are choosing to include video introductions of themselves as part of their resume.
+The engaging nature of the video guarantees that you will leave a lasting impression on your prospective employer, thereby increasing the chances that you will get at least a callback.

-If it is your first time creating a self-introduction video, or you want to improve on the one you have already created, this article will prove very useful to you.
-In it, we will share with you the best tool to create a self-introduction video and the best content to include in the video.
+If it is your first time creating a self-introduction video, or you want to improve on the one you have already created, this article will be very helpful for you.
+As we will share with you the best tool to create a self-introduction video and the best content to include in the video.at

 Part 1: How to Make a Self-Introduction Video

 Before you can even worry about the content to include in your introductory video, it is vital that you choose the right way to make the video.
 While there are very many tools that you could use to create the video, only one guarantees that you will be able to shoot the video the quality you desire and then edit the video to get the best version.
 This tool is DemoCreator Screen Recorder and the following are some of the features that make it the ideal solution;

 - It allows you to capture the best quality video and sound from your webcam as the video’s starting point

 - The video can be captured uniquely, using frame rate settings that you can configure to your liking

 - You can then use numerous and very easy to use editing tools to edit the video to get it just right